preciofishbone/OmniaDocsG2/working-with-processes/authoring-processes/working-with-drafts/using-the workspace/index.rst

 (Image to be added)

-See this page for more information about the preview: (link to be added)
+See this page for more information about the preview: (link to be added):doc:`Preview a process </working-with-processes/authoring-processes/working-with-drafts/preview-a-process/index>`